 3. Dracula Sneeze.

 Our kids have been taught this time and again.
 Instead of sneezing directly into your hand, like many of us were taught, sneeze into the inner elbow of your arm.
 This will catch the germs from flying into the air, but not end up on your hands where the germs can be easily passed on to the next person.
 If you’re wearing a suit or don’t like the idea of sneezing into your own shirt, you should probably ah-choo into a tis-sue instead.
+If it’s the middle of flu season or during a virus outbreak then you can protect yourselves and those around you by wearing and using PPE which can include covering your face with a surgical mask to contain the spread.
+Such things can be found readily available online and can even be purchased in volume.

 4. Invest in oranges and orange juice.